escalonn/ArumbaKS/ArumbaKS/Keyboard Shortcuts readme.txt

 v will create a new vassal from the holding screen of minor owned baronies

-If you have a single army/shipgroup the "b" key will open the new unit interface (ship/army rebalancing) b will go to the next holding in demesne b is also back button for the main interfaces
+If you have a single army/shipgroup the "b" key will open the new unit interface (ship/army rebalancing) b also sends units to the right side of an army or ship balancing screen, each press sends the bottom listed unit right.  press and hold for rapid rebalancing b will go to the next holding in demesne b is also back button for the main interfaces